AhmedMandor/FRCM-flexural-capacity-prediction/README.md

-Prediction the flexuralcapacity of FRCM-strengthened members
+Prediction the flexural capacity of FRCM-strengthened members